Decorating

 • Via Travelers or Assistants: If you know someone traveling to Iran, they could bring the rug back for you.

 • Through Trusted Sellers Like Us: It may be difficult for you to identify and distinguish a real handmade carpet, which is logical, but Persian handmade carpet experts are the best solution.
 We provide a comprehensive service that includes an oriental rug identifier app, free rug identification, and access to the finest markets in cities like Isfahan, Nain, Kashan, and Qom.
 You can consult with us via video calls to review and select the best options, ensuring authenticity and quality.
-We handle everything, from packaging to delivery via cargo, air freight, or postal services, adhering to international regulations.
+We assist clients throughout the sourcing and shipping process while aiming to comply with applicable international shipping and customs requirements.

 Why Buy Directly from Iran?